-If you want to scan something, you may do so only if the use falls within one of the exceptions in the Copyright Act, such as fair dealing, or where no permission is required, such as scanning a public domain work.
+If you want to scan something, you may do so only if the use falls within one of the exceptions in the Copyright Act, such as fair dealing, is covered by a license or where no permission is required, such as scanning a public domain work.
 If you want to scan a small section of a work that is still in copyright and add it to a website you need to be sure that the website is password protected, e.g. myCourses, and restricted to students enrolled in your course.
-If what you want to do falls outside the exceptions and is not in the public domain, you will need to get the copyright owner’s permission.
+For more information on this, see How to add readings to myCourses.
+If what you want to do falls outside the exceptions and licenses and is not in the public domain, you will need to get the copyright owner’s permission.

 2.1 Can I make copies of copyright-protected works to hand out to students in class?
 Can I include copies of another person’s images and materials in my slide presentations?